wqking/eventpy/readme.md

 # eventpy -- Python library for event dispatcher and callback list

 eventpy is a Python event library that provides tools that enable your application components to communicate with each other by dispatching events and listening for them.
 With eventpy you can easily implement signal/slot mechanism, or observer pattern.
-This library is the Python version translated from the C++ library [eventpp](https://github.com/wqking/eventpp), both are developed by the same developer.
+This library is the Python version rewritten from the C++ library [eventpp](https://github.com/wqking/eventpp), both are developed by the same developer.

 ## Facts and features